-Both JPEL's Board and Manager are focused on maximising value to all shareholders, which includes returning capital to US\$ Equity Shareholders.
+I have had the pleasure of speaking with many JPEL US\$ Equity Shareholders and hope to continue to do so in the coming fiscal year.
+Both JPEL's Board and Manager remain focused on returning capital to US\$ Equity Shareholders at prevailing net asset value.
 In conclusion, I would like to thank shareholders for the support that they have placed in the Company.

-Sean Hurst Chairman 27 September 2018
+Sean Hurst Chairman 26 September 2019